-Relatively few projections are called "conic"; nevertheless, many others are ruled by conic principles, since both the disc and the cylinder are limiting cases of the cone: the first a flattened cone with a standard parallel at a pole and constant 1, the other a cone with apex at infinity, constant 0 and standard parallels symmetrical north and south of the Equator.
+Relatively few projections are called “conic”; nevertheless, many others are ruled by conic principles, since both the azimuthal disc and the cylinder are limiting cases of the cone: the first is a flattened cone with a standard parallel at a pole and cone constant 1, the other a cone with apex at infinity, constant 0 and standard parallels symmetrical north and south of the Equator.
 There is only one type of equal-area conic projection, and only one is conformal.

 The conic constraints are relaxed by pseudoconic (with curved meridians) and polyconic (with nonconcentric parallels) projections; except for a non-strict definition of polyconics, circular parallels are retained.
 Conic and coniclike are among the oldest projections, being the base for Ptolemy's maps (ca. 100 AD).

 Perspective projections correlate corresponding points on globe and map using a set of straight lines with a common origin, by analogy to light rays of geometric perspective.
 Compared with the plane and cylinder, the cone offers more freedom regarding the source and direction of light rays.
 However, perspective conic projections have never been significant.
 They are rarely, if ever, mentioned in cartography textbooks — not even, like the central cylindrical, as a negative example.
 Despite their geometric simplicity, they offer few interesting properties, even when compared with the very common and still simpler equidistant conic.